Just two new COVID-19 cases in NSW

-NSW has recorded just two new cases of COVID-19 for the first time in seven weeks, encouraging health authorities as they seek to halt the virus in its tracks.
+NSW has recorded its lowest daily rise in COVID-19 cases in more than seven weeks, with authorities begging residents to not become complacent in their social behaviour.

-The total number of NSW coronavirus cases on Monday sat at 3004, with no new deaths recorded since a sixth resident of a western Sydney aged care home died on Saturday.
+The total number of NSW coronavirus cases on Monday increased by two to 3004, with no new deaths recorded since a sixth resident of a western Sydney aged care home died on Saturday.

 It’s the lowest daily rise in cases since two new cases were recorded on March 8.

-NSW chief health officer Dr Kerry Chant on Monday said the two new cases stemmed from overseas travel and a close family contact, and not through community transmission.
+NSW chief health officer Dr Kerry Chant on Monday said the two new cases – from 4400 tests – stemmed from overseas travel and a close contact, rather than community transmission.

+Almost 20 people in NSW are in intensive care with the virus.

+With NSW schools set to resume some face-to-face learning from May 11, Premier Gladys Berejiklian on Monday said the state was in a strong position and suppressing the virus but did not announce any additional easing of restrictions.

 The 82-year-old resident of Newmarch House in Caddens – where almost 50 people have been infected with the coronavirus – died on Saturday, operator Anglicare Sydney said.